MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/azure-file-share-connector.md

 - Running the Graph Connector Agent.
 - Configuring the connector in the Microsoft 365 Admin Center.

+ > [!NOTE]
+ > Please make sure the user has access to all the files and directories under the source folder paths

 ##Get started

 ### Choose a display name